kjmagill/golden-paver/README.md

 - **Interactive Before & After Sliders:** A powerful visual tool to demonstrate the quality and impact of the restoration services.
 - **Dynamic Components:** Built with React for a modular, maintainable, and interactive user interface.
 - **Accessible UI:** Designed with accessibility in mind, incorporating ARIA roles, semantic HTML, and keyboard navigation support.
-- **Lead Capture to Spreadsheet:** The contact form securely submits data to a Google Sheet via a serverless Google Apps Script, complete with client-side validation and clear user feedback.
+- **Automated Lead Management:** The contact form uses a serverless Google Apps Script to save submissions to a private Google Sheet and send an instant SMS notification to the business owners via Twilio.
 - **Modern & Professional Aesthetics:** Custom-themed with Tailwind CSS to match the company's brand identity.

 ## Technologies Used